Skip to main content

 If a security purchased in your account is sold before you've paid for it with settled funds in the account, a good faith violation has occurred.
 The reason it is called a good faith violation is that your trade activity indicates that you will not make a good faith effort to deposit additional cash into your account.

-To avoid good faith violations, please do not sell from any stock from which you have bought some shares with unsettled cash until after 2 full business days have passed and the cash is settled.
+To avoid good faith violations, please do not sell any stock from which you have bought some shares with unsettled cash until after 1 full business day has passed and the cash is settled.

 Accounts with three good faith violations in a 12-month period will be restricted to purchasing securities with settled cash only for a period of 90 days.